raphaelmansuy/tutorials/07_agent/10_chapter.md

 - **Zero Trust Architecture**: Verify every request, even from authenticated users
 - **Continuous Monitoring**: Use Google Cloud's monitoring tools plus custom security metrics
 - **Regular Security Testing**: Test against the latest attack patterns and injection techniques
-- **Compliance by Design**: Build privacy and compliance into your agent from day one
+- **Compliance by Design**: Build privacy and data protection into your agent from day one
 - **Incident Response Planning**: Have a plan for when (not if) security incidents occur

 ## Conclusion: Security is an Evolving Shield